 In this week’s Municipal Market Update, we highlight the following: Municipal prices weakened last Monday, were mixed on Tuesday and Wednesday, and steady on Thursday, as reflected by weekly data for the Municipal Market Data (MMD) Triple-A Scale; also shown are the yields for the Municipal Market Advisors (MMA) Triple-A Scale; New issue offerings for […]Continue Reading

 SBA Market Update

-Fixed-Rate SBA DCPCs (SBAP) Investor interest in fixed-rate SBA product remains strong as SBA DCPCs and SBICs offer superior convexity profiles to most residential MBS alternatives.
-The DCPC auction has priced at historically tight spreads for much of this year; however, spreads have widened approximately 20 bps since June.
-Supply in the secondary market for […]Continue Reading
+Fixed-Rate SBA DCPCs (SBAP) Investor interest in fixed-rate SBA DCPCs remains strong as SBA DCPCs and SBICs offer superior convexity profiles to most residential MBS alternatives.
+The DCPC auction priced at historically tight spreads for much of 2021; however, spreads have widened approximately 90 bps since June 2021.
+Debenture rates increased and yield spreads widened […]Continue Reading